hiroyasuakada/UnrealEgo/README.md

 ## UnrealEgo Dataset

-Please download the UnrealEgo dataset on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
+Please download the UnrealEgo dataset (01 ~ 06) on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
 The dataset is ~2.5TB, including all of the metadata.
 See below for more details.

-We provide txt files to divide UnrealEgo into training, validation, and testing splits.
-Please modify the txt files based on your local paths,
-*e.g.*, `(local path)/UnrealEgoData/Lab_Scene/Day/rp_eric_rigged_001_ue4/SKM_MenReadingGlasses_Shape_01/026/Chip`.

 **If some parts of the data are missing, please let me know.**

 ### Structure

-The dataset is structured as follows:
+Please merge the downloaded **UnrealEgo 01 ~ 06** into one **UnrealEgoData** folder as below.

+Note that in **UnrealEgo 06**,  We provide txt files to divide UnrealEgo into training, validation, and testing splits.
+Please modify the txt files based on your local paths, e.g., '(local path)/UnrealEgoData/Lab_Scene/Day/rp_eric_rigged_001_ue4/SKM_MenReadingGlasses_Shape_01/026/Chip'.

 ```
 UnrealEgoData